-Under some circumstances, lenders might not have to follow the ability-to-repay rule but still count the loan as a qualified loan.
-These lenders and institutions may include:
+Under some circumstances, however, lenders might not have to follow the ability-to-repay rule and the mortgage can still count as a qualified loan.

 What Is a Non-Qualified Mortgage?

-A non-qualified mortgage (non-QM) is a home loan that does not meet the standards required for a qualified mortgage.
+A non-qualified mortgage (non-QM) is a type of mortgage loan that does not meet the standards required for a qualified mortgage, outlined above.

-But a non-QM loan is not the same as the subprime loans available before the housing market crash.
-Typically, with a non-QM loan, lenders confirm that borrowers can repay their loans based on reasonable evidence, which can include verifying many of the same information as QM loans such as assets, income, or credit score.
+However, a non-QM loan is not the same as the subprime loans that were available before the housing market crash.
+Typically, with a non-QM loan, lenders confirm that borrowers can repay their loans based on reasonable evidence.
+This can include verifying much of the same information as qualified mortgage loans, such as assets, income, or credit score.

 When Could a Non-QM Loan Be the Right Option?

-• Investors.
-People investing in real estate properties, including flips and rentals, might choose to apply for a non-qualified mortgage because they need funding faster, or have a challenging time proving income from their rental properties.
+• Investors: People investing in real estate properties, including flips and rentals, might choose to apply for a non-qualified mortgage.
+This could be because they need funding faster or have a challenging time proving income from their rental properties.

-• Non-U.S. residents.
-People who are not U.S. residents can be challenged by qualified mortgages, because they may have a low or nonexistent credit score in the U.S.
+• Non-U.S. residents: People who are not U.S. residents may find it challenging to meet the requirements for qualified mortgages because they may have a low or nonexistent credit score in the U.S.

-If you are looking for a mortgage to fit your financial needs, you could check out SoFi’s home loans.
-Borrowers can put as little as 10% down for loans up to $3 million, and with competitive rates and dedicated mortgage loan officers, applying for a new home might be easier than you think.
+If you’re looking for a mortgage to fit your financial needs, consider checking out SoFi’s Mortgage Loans.
+Borrowers can put as little as 10% down for loans up to $3 million.
+And with competitive rates and dedicated mortgage loan officers, applying for a new home might be easier than you think.

 SoFi Loan Products